euwbah/musescore-xen-tuner/README.md

 1. Parse tuning text annotation to construct the `TuningConfig`.
 2. The up/down operation should move the current selected note(s) stepwise to the nearest `XenNote` in the `TuningConfig` that is **not** enharmonically equivalent.
 It should also choose the enharmonic spelling with the minimal number of required explicit accidentals.
 3. Run through a series of checks:
-   - If the newly adjusted note has a side-effect of adjusting the effective accidental of a succeeding note/grace note, apply the effective accidental of the succeeding note as explicit accidental(s), **before** the current note is adjusted.
+   - If the new note affects a succeeding note/grace note's accidental implicitly, attach explicit accidentals to the succeeding note **before** the current note is modified.
+   - If the new note agrees with the prior accidental/key signature, flag that no explicit accidentals are needed on the modified note.
-   - If the newly adjusted note has a side-effect of making explicit accidentals of a succeeding note/grace redundant, remove the explicit accidental(s) of the succeeding note.
+   - If the new note has a side effect of making explicit accidentals of a succeeding note/grace redundant, flag the succeeding note for later accidental removal.
-   - If the newly adjusted note agrees with the prior effective accidental context, then simply remove explicit accidentals of the current note.
-4. Finally, apply/remove explicit accidentals as needed on the adjusted note.
+4. Update the note using to reflected changes to the new note
+   - Calculate new `note.line` by subtracting old nominal from new nominal.
+   - Assign `note.line`
+   - Use `setAccidental` to set the note.
+   - Assign `note.line` AGAIN (to fight against MuseScore's score update)
+5. Remove redundant accidentals on flagged notes.
-5. Apply the same method as `tune.qml` to tune the newly adjusted note.
+6. Apply the same method as `tune.qml` to tune all the notes in selected bars (including the unselected parts of the last bar).

-In some edge cases, the newly adjusted note may cause succeeding notes to sound off-pitch (because of how symbolic accidentals allow standard accidental pitch offsets to pass through). **The user is recommended to always manually run `tune.qml` on the whole score after moving notes around.**

 `enharmonic.qml`: